Skip to main content

 High relevance

-Pays a lump sum on diagnosis of specific serious conditions.
-For pharmacy owners carrying business debt and sole-trader pharmacists whose practice cannot absorb an extended recovery, trauma cover is commonly considered as a complement to life and income protection.
+Trauma cover pays a lump sum if you are diagnosed with one of a set of specified serious conditions, such as cancer or a heart attack.
+For pharmacy owners carrying business debt, and for sole-operator pharmacists whose practice cannot absorb a long recovery, it is commonly considered alongside life cover and income protection.

 Get Your Pharmacist Life Insurance Quote